Wearables are getting serious about health, and the ability to track your heart rate is becoming the norm.

 If you don’t want a smartwatch, and you’d rather just have something lightweight that you can slip on your wrist and forget about, there are plenty of fitness trackers offering heart rate monitoring.

-For something cheaper, check out the Honor Band 5 (£28).
-It has a surprisingly wide range of features – of which heart-rate monitoring is one – for such a cheap device.
+For something cheaper, check out the Huawei Band 4 Pro.
+Its smart features are basic but it has a surprisingly good range of fitness features – of which heart rate monitoring is one – for such a cheap device.

 We do see big differences in how accurately wearables can measure your heart rate, though.
 Some manage this very poorly, or else only manage it in some conditions – for example, struggling during low-intensity exercise, but getting more accurate at higher intensities.
 These include wearables that are dirt cheap as well as those at the more expensive end of the market.